garrandall/popular-music-data/tracks/i-don-t-know-why-stevie-wonder.md

 Always treat me like a fool
 Kick me when I'm down that's your rule
 I don't know why I love you
-But I love you ooooooh
+But I love you oh
 Oh you never stop your
 Cheating ways with another guy
 You laugh in my face